NAVIGATING

 Not every conversation needs to lead to coaching or therapy.
 Sometimes, what you need most is simply space - to be heard, without judgement or pressure to fix anything.

-OTII for ONE is facilitated by our founder, Martin Coul, whose work is shaped by lived experience as well as years in mental health and well-being.
-He offers calm, grounded presence and deep listening – without diagnosis, analysis, or agenda.
-Just someone you don’t have to explain yourself to.
+OTII® for ONE is facilitated by our founder, Martin Coul.
+His work is shaped by lived experience, including the loss of a parent to serious mental illness and his own experiences of depression and PTSD, alongside years working in mental health and well-being.
+He offers calm presence and deep listening – without diagnosis, analysis, or agenda.

-Please reach out if it feels right.
-This isn’t for everyone – but you’ll know if it is.
+This isn’t for everyone, but you will know if it is.

 Work